What happens in Pennsylvania if the U.S. Supreme Court overturns its Roe v. Wade decision from 1973, which gives women the right to an abortion?

 What Is NJ Abortion Law?
 What Is Delaware Abortion Law?

-Legislatures in both states have passed pre-emptive laws codifying a woman's right to abortion in case the Supreme Court overturns Roe v.
+Legislatures in both states passed pre-emptive laws codifying a woman's right to abortion before the Supreme Court overturned Roe v.
 Wade.

 New Jersey and Delaware, which have legislatures controlled by Democrats, are not among 23 states that experts believe could immediately have access to abortion banned if Roe v.
 Wade is overturned.